eramons/techblog/content/post/cozy.md

 eramon@caipirinha:~/dev/kubernetes$ kubectl create secret generic cozy-admin-passphrase-secret --from-file=cozy-admin-passphrase secret/cozy-admin-passphrase-secret created
 ```
-This secret will be mounted afterwards in the corresponding location on the cozy-stack pod, via the deployment manifest.
+This secret will be mounted afterwards in the expected location on the _cozy-stack_ pod, via the deployment manifest.

 #### 4.2.2 vault keys